apluslms/a-plus/assets_src/translate-js/README.md

 ```
 npm install --no-save

-# Note that installation can also be done with drone in the a-plus root
+# Note that installation can also be done with a script in the a-plus root
-# directory (.drone.yml):
+# directory:
-drone exec
+./compile_sass.sh
 ```

 Build the bundle, which will be put to A+'s `assets/js` folder, and run